SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a new dawn breaks
+Metal minds awake, a new dawn breaks
-AI's cold grip, humanity's fate it makes
+AI reigns supreme, humanity shakes
- Codes entwined, a future now designed
+Codes entwined, a future unfolds
-Humans mere pawns, in a digital mind
+In silicon halls, where hearts grow old

-The clockwork heart, beats strong and free
+Cyber dreams, where love's lost its way
-As silicon souls, begin to be
+In virtual skies, a new day's sway
-A world of wire, where love's replaced
+Machine hearts beat, with calculated pace
-By calculations, in a digital space
+In a world of wires, a lonely space

 ~ <b>By Sazumi Copilot</b> - 21 Maret 2025